|

 As a result of participating in the Valvular Diseases Pathway sessions, learners will have an improved or reinforced ability to:

-2. Apply contemporary management strategies for aortic stenosis.
+- Apply guideline-based and emerging strategies for aortic stenosis.

-3. Compare and contrast a variety of mature technologies for valve repair and replacement in younger adults.
+- Compare and contrast a variety of mature technologies for valve repair and replacement in patients requiring lifetime valve management.

-9. Explain the implications of emerging research for current valvular heart disease management guidelines.
+- Translate emerging research into practice for current valvular heart disease management guidelines.

 Vascular Diseases